The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 - Other forms of healthcare in Spain

 - Spanish healthcare contacts

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have wide access to trusted hospitals, clinics, and doctors and provide expats with help on tailoring a plan to suit their individual healthcare needs.

 Spain has a high quality healthcare system, guaranteeing universal coverage for all residents.
 Healthcare in Spain consists of both private and public healthcare, with some hospitals (hospitales) and healthcare centres (centros de salud) offering both private (privado) and state healthcare services (asistencia sanitaria pública).

 Around 90% of Spaniards use the public healthcare system, which is called the National Health System.
 However, it is very decentralized with service delivery organized at regional level.
 The system is overseen by the Spanish Ministry of Health, which develops policy and oversees the national health budget.

-Spain was ranked 19th on the 2018 Euro Consumer Health Index and is praised for its improving health outcomes.
-It is, on the other hand, criticized for poor accessibility and over-reliance on the private sector.
+Spain ranks 19th on the 2018 Euro Consumer Health Index and receives praise for its improving health outcomes.
+On the other hand, poor accessibility and over-reliance on the private sector remain problematic.

 Who can access healthcare in Spain?